-- All Class Action Requests for Classification Review (RFR) must be submitted on the full, RFR Form A.
+- All Class Action Requests for Classification Review (RFR) must be submitted on the full, RFR Form A

-- The completed Class Action RFR must be submitted to the Department of Human Resources, Classification Division in accordance with the time limits detailed in the applicable CBA: Between July 1st and Monday August 31st for the Non-Management Bargaining Unit, and between July 1st and August 15th for the Supervisory Bargaining Unit and the Corrections Bargaining Unit.
+- The completed Class Action RFR and required attachments must be submitted to the Department of Human Resources, Classification Division in accordance with the time limits detailed in the applicable CBA: Between July 1st and Monday August 31st for the Non-Management Bargaining Unit, and between July 1st and August 15th for the Supervisory Bargaining Unit and the Corrections Bargaining Unit.

-RFRs may be submitted as follows:
+RFRs and required attachments (in the appropriate format) may be submitted as follows:

 - Email: DHR.Classification@vermont.gov

 - Drop Off: To the Classification Division of the Vermont Department of Human Resources, 120 State Street-5th Floor, Montpelier, VT 05620-2505.
 Our offices are open between 7:45 and 4:30 on weekdays.